TheIllusionOfLife/arc_prometheus/README.md

 ## 🎯 Project Vision

+**We are not building an ARC solver.
+We are building an AI civilization.**

 Modern deep learning fails at ARC because it requires millions of examples, while ARC provides only ~3 training examples per task.
-This project takes a fundamentally different approach:
+This project takes a fundamentally different approach: instead of building a single "super-intelligent" AI, we're creating an **ecosystem of specialized LLM agents** that collaborate, experiment, and evolve solutions like a scientific community.

+### The Three Pillars

-- **The Crucible (るつぼ)**: Sandbox environment for safe code execution and validation
+- **The Crucible (るつぼ)**: Sandbox environment where AI-generated solvers are tested against ARC puzzles
-- **The Cognitive Cells (認知的細胞)**: Specialized LLM agent teams (Analyst, Programmer, Refiner, Tagger)
+- **The Cognitive Cells (認知的細胞)**: Specialized LLM agent teams working like human researchers:
+  - **Analyst**: Analyzes patterns and infers transformation rules
+  - **Programmer**: Generates Python solver code from specifications
+  - **Refiner**: Debugs and improves failed solutions (mutation)
+  - **Tagger**: Classifies solver techniques (rotation, fill, symmetry...)
+  - **Crossover**: Fuses capabilities from different solvers
-- **The Evolutionary Engine (進化的エンジン)**: Evolution mechanisms (Mutation, Crossover, Fitness Function)
+- **The Evolutionary Engine (進化的エンジン)**: Natural selection through:
+  - **Fitness Function**: Prioritizes generalization over memorization (10x weight on test accuracy)
+  - **Mutation**: Refiner improves individual solvers
+  - **Crossover**: Combines techniques from multiple solvers
+  - **Population Dynamics**: Many solvers evolving together, competing and breeding

 ### Why This Matters

 ARC Prize tests **abstraction and reasoning** - the ability to learn underlying transformation rules from just 3 examples and apply them to never-before-seen problems.
 This is the essence of human intelligence and a critical step toward AGI.

+**Our hypothesis**: A diverse community of specialized agents evolving together can achieve emergent intelligence that surpasses single-model approaches.
+The ARC Prize 2025 competition serves as our testbed to validate this hypothesis.

 **Current Status**: Phase 1.1 Complete ✅
 - Data loading and visualization